 You Cannot See a Label From Inside the Jar

-Your firm is composed of Principals, Project Managers, and Staff Designers.
+The Peter Principle for Architects and Engineers reveals the following: Your firm is composed of Principals, Project Managers, and Staff Designers.
 A firm can get stuck when ownership doesn’t train project managers to become principals.
-Some firms feel that it costs too much to appropriately train project managers.
+Some firms feel that it costs too much to train project managers appropriately.
 But as Zig Ziglar once said, “It’s one thing not to train them if they leave.
 But what happens when you don’t train them, and they stay!!”
 In such a situation, the firm is forced to operate without “true” PMs, and principals will be bombarded with overwhelm.

 When trained, Project Managers are like glass ceilings–they can only go so high until they learn to generate business to truly become principals.